 Old Chinese is also called Archaic Chinese.
 It is originated 3000 years ago.
 The old Chinese was found at the archaeological site of the ancient city of Yinxu where researchers found oracle bones with the earliest form of the Chinese language.

-Aramaic is a language which belongs to the Semitic subfamily of the Afro-asiatic language family.
+Aramaic is a language that belongs to the Semitic subfamily of the Afro-Asiatic language family.
 Aramaic language has been used for more than 3000 years but now its existence is at stake today because people who speak it are in retirement age.

-Aramic is the language which has served as a language of administration of empires and divine workshops.
+Aramaic is the language that has served as a language of the administration of empires and divine workshops.
 There are still Semitic peoples from the Near East who still speak this language in spite of its unpopularity.

 6. Latin Language

-Latin is the classical language which belongs to the Italic branch of the Indo-European languages.
+Latin is the classical language that belongs to the Italic branch of the Indo-European languages.
 Some people think that Latin is the dead language but it is not correct.
-People see Latin as a language which is written on paper but not one which is traditionally spoken.
+People see Latin as a language that is written on paper but not one which is traditionally spoken.

 7. Tamil Language

-Tamil is the language which is recognized by modern speakers of the time.
+Tamil is the language that is recognized by modern speakers of the time.
 People who speak Tamil could read old Tamil Texts.
-With the passage of time this language has lost its importance.
+With the passage of time, this language has lost its importance.

-Another primitive language is Sanskrit and it was originated in first century AD.
-The first manuscript of Sanskrit was found in the Ayodhya which is in the Indian state of Uttar Pradesh.
-Ancient Sanskrit is also found in Indian State of Gujrat.
-Sanskrit is the ritualistic language of Hinduism, Buddhism and Jainism.
+Another primitive language is Sanskrit and it was originated in the first century AD.
+The first manuscript of Sanskrit was found in Ayodhya which is in the Indian state of Uttar Pradesh.
+Ancient Sanskrit is also found in the Indian State of Gujrat.
+Sanskrit is the ritualistic language of Hinduism, Buddhism, and Jainism.

-This language was once considered the language of munis and rishis but now modern world is of the opinion that Sanskrit is the best language to be used in computers.
-It is also a scientific and systematic language further more Sanskrit is considered the richest literature in the history of mankind.
+This language was once considered the language of munis and rishis but now the modern world is of the opinion that Sanskrit is the best language to be used in computers.
+It is also a scientific and systematic language furthermore Sanskrit is considered the richest literature in the history of mankind.

 9. Mayan Languages

-The Mayan languages is considered one of the oldest in the world.
-Mayan language was originated in third century.
+The Mayan language is considered one of the oldest in the world.
+The Mayan languages was originated in the third century.
 It has 32 different dialects.
-The oldest Mayan language is not words but still they are old pictures called glyphs.
+The oldest Mayan language is not words but still, they are old pictures called glyphs.

-The manuscript of Mayan language was first found at the ruins of Tikal which is the oldest city discovered in the rain forest of Guatemala.
-Within the temple there are stone shafts.
-One of these shafts is Stela 29, which contains the oldest example of Mayan Language.
+The manuscript of the Mayan language was first found at the ruins of Tikal which is the oldest city discovered in the rain forest of Guatemala.
+Within the temple, there are stone shafts.
+One of these shafts is Stela 29, which contains the oldest example of the Mayan Language.

 10. Arabic Language

-Arabic language is ranked as top six of the world’s major languages.
+The Arabic language is ranked as the top six of the world’s major languages.
 It is the language of the holy book of Islam and is widely used in Muslim World.
-It is associated with Semitic group of languages which includes Hebrew and Amharic, the main language of Ethiopia.
-The Arab language was originated in early 300s.
+It is associated with a Semitic group of languages which includes Hebrew and Amharic, the main language of Ethiopia.
+The Arab language was originated in the early 300s.